 Job Outlook and Salary Info

-The job outlook for buyers and purchasing agents is projected to increase by 2% from 2014-2024, according to the U.S. Bureau of Labor Statistics (BLS).
+The job outlook for buyers and purchasing agents is projected to decrease by 7% from 2018-2028, according to the U.S. Bureau of Labor Statistics (BLS).
 This includes purchasing agents of farm products and purchasing agents, except wholesale, retail and farm products.
-In May 2015, the BLS stated that the median annual wages for purchasing agents, except wholesale, retail and farm products, was $62,220.
-That same year the median wages for purchasing agents and buyers of farm products was $56,270 annually.
+In May 2019, the BLS stated that the median annual wages for purchasing managers, buyers, and purchasing agents, was $69,600.
+In May 2018, the BLS stated the mean wages for purchasing agents and buyers of farm product raw material merchant wholesalers was $61,600 annually.